-The color index (CI) number, developed by the Society of Dyers and Colorists, is used for dye classification.
-Once the chemical structure of a dye is known, a five digit CI number is assigned to it.
+The colour index (CI) developed by the Society of Dyers and Colorists, is used for dye classification.

-A term used to describe how dye rubs off fabric on skin or other fabric.
+The crock is a term used to describe how dye rubs off the fabric on the skin or other material.

-Dips is used to describe fabric or yarn when they in dye.
+Dips are used to describe fabric or yarn when in the dye.
 Indigo yarns dipped in an indigo bath usually 6 times but up to 16 times.

-Dyes Low Impact – dyes that are more environmentally friendly than conventional dyes because they contain no metals, low salt, AZO & dioxazines compound free.
-Named Low Impact because it use less water to disperse the dye; less dye is used and waste water is carefully filtered to remove as many of the dye particles as possible.
-Read more..
+Dyes Low Impact – dyes that are more environmentally friendly than conventional dyes because they contain no metals, low salt, AZO & oxazines compound free.